Angie Docker Images#

 ANGIE_BINARY

-Sets the severity level for the top-level error log.ANGIE_LOAD_MODULES
+: Sets the severity level for entries in the main error log file.ANGIE_LOAD_MODULES

 ...